Publishing Open Access: the future of science

-Since 2014, the focus has been on negotiations with publishers with the aim of changing the existing subscription models to a status where open access is dominant.
+TU Delft focuses on national and institutional agreements with publishers to change the existing subscription models to a status where open access is dominant.
 This is done on a national scale under the leadership of the VSNU and at the local level where many agreements have been made.
 These agreements also concern publishers who have a 100% Open Access business model.